Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 No Credible Crash Signal

-Three ways the next ninety days could break, a healthy repricing of expensive equities is the base case, with a Hormuz-plus-capex unwind the tail.
+Three ways the next ninety days could break, a broadening soft landing is the base case, with a tariff reflation that restarts the hiking argument as the tail.

 ScenarioProbabilityTrigger2Y10YEquity impact

-MOVE Index ~71, bond volatility low and contained as the long end eased
+MOVE Index 67.1, bond volatility low even as long-dated yields rose

-ISM new orders 56.8, firmly expansionary, a fifth straight month above 50
+ISM new orders 56.0, expansionary for a sixth straight month

 Insider clusters, zero sectors; no net-selling cluster